mendechris/mendechris.github.io/essays/smart-vs-not.md

 ## Getting Help
-As a software engineer getting stuck on a task is an inevitability, so it is important to be able to ask questions to get unstuck.
+As a software engineer getting stuck on a task at some point is an inevitability, so it is important to be able to ask questions to get unstuck.
 Luckily for us, there is a spectacular resource known as StackOverflow: a vast community of developers who ask and answer programming-related questions.
 According to [StackOverflow](https://stackoverflow.co/), over 21 million questions have been asked.
 This begs the question, how many of those questions received relevant answers?

 I searched for examples of smart and not-so-smart questions to see what kind of responses they received.